aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/itl/itl.rst

 ``--itl-uni``
 """""""""""""

-Enables the regeneration of the interleaver at *each new frame* else the LUT is generated only once and is used all along the simulation.
+Enable the regeneration of the interleaver at *each new frame* else the LUT is generated only once and is used throughout the simulation.